How I Transformed My Creative Business After Burnout

 1. Service Evolution

-I’ve found that some services are only useful during particular seasons of my life, and it’s important to plan them properly from the beginning.
+I've learned that some services are only useful during particular seasons of my life, and it's important to plan them properly from the beginning.
+My initial offerings are limited to just two core services - business coaching and website audits that come along with a marketing strategy based on my findings.
+These align with both my expertise and my energy levels.

 Creating Clear Containers